ajgeers/visc11/README.md

 If you download the data directly from FigShare and wish to run the scripts, please copy [Dataset 1] to `data/input`, [Dataset 2] to `data/piv`, and [Dataset 3] to `data/cfd`.
 The gz-files in `data/cfd` will need to be decompressed.

-By far the easiest way to download the data, however, is to run `code/download_data.py`, cross your fingers, and watch the data folder getting populated automatically.
+However, by far the easiest way to download the data is to run `code/download_data.py`, cross your fingers, and watch the data folder getting populated automatically.